SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 For example, to speed up some of the core parts we might write some of our functions in C, then call these from our Python code.
 Using a `setup.py` gives us the flexibility to handle building these components in different ways and bring them together at the end.

-In the template repository for the mini-projects, we have an example of a basic, general purpose `setup.py` file.
+In the template repository for one of the SABS mini-projects, we have an example of a basic, general purpose `setup.py` file.
 You can find this file [https://github.com/SABS-R3/2020-software-engineering-projects-pk/blob/master/setup.py](https://github.com/SABS-R3/2020-software-engineering-projects-pk/blob/master/setup.py).

 > ## Our Own Setup.py